On average, 75% of applications get screened out before they even get to the hiring manager, who won’t spend more than 7 seconds reading through a CV.

 So, don’t let your bruised confidence be the only thing you get out of rejection.
 In this guide, we asked our specialist consultants to share the common reasons job seekers are rejected and how to turn rejections to your advantage for your next job application.

 Is Your CV Telling a Relevant Story About You?

 A fundamental error that's crucial to avoid is not double – or even triple – checking through a CV for mistakes.

 Especially for Medical Writer and Editor positions, this could cost a job seeker a good opportunity.
-Zoe, Associate Consultant specialising in Medical Editorial roles, has seen many job seekers who should have had a better chance in the process but were held back because of silly mistakes.
-She suggests: “Avoid errors in the CV; these include typos, mistakes in grammar, spelling, and formatting – particularly for editing roles as this can result in instant rejection.”
+Clare, Associate Consultant specialising in Medical Editorial roles, has seen many job seekers who should have had a better chance in the process but were held back because of silly mistakes.
+She suggests: “Do not allow any errors in your CV; these include typos, mistakes in grammar, spelling, and formatting – particularly for editing roles as this can result in instant rejection.”